Skip to main content

 Image result for toddlers playing

 ECS provides evaluations, at no cost to families, to determine eligibility and the need for services.
 Families and professionals work together as a team to plan appropriate services based on the unique strengths and needs of the child and family.
-Services are provided in the home and in community settings such as child care facilities, Head Start, play groups, and in inclusive classrooms operated by ECS.Ā We serve families with children birth to five years old throughout Josephine County.
+Services are provided in the home and in community settings such as child care facilities, Head Start, play groups, or other locations in the community.Ā We serve families with children birth to five years old throughout Josephine County.

-At ECS we believe that children with and without disabilities learn best through play and interaction with each other, and through the natural routines and activities of family life.
-Our inclusive toddler and preschool classrooms offer engaging learning and social experiences in a supportive atmosphere.
-Services to eligible children with delays are free.
-Parents of typically developing children pay tuition.
+At ECS we believe that children with and without disabilities learn best through play and interaction with each other, and through the natural routines and activities of family life.Ā Services to eligible children with delays are free.

 Gilbert Creek Child Development Center